The B&H Portable Digital Recorder Buying Guide

 Phantom power supplies condenser microphones with the necessary power to operate their active electronic circuitry, without which they cannot function.
 Although the standard level is 48V, other microphones designed for use in electronic news gathering, or lavalier microphones, are able to operate with much lower levels, includings 6-, 12- or 24V.
 The advantage here is that the power drain on the portable device’s battery is greatly reduced, allowing for longer recording times.

 How many tracks can a portable digital recorder record?

 Typically, a portable digital recorder will record a stereo signal on two separate tracks.
 There might only be a single gain control for controlling both sides of the input, while other recorders provide discrete gain controls for either track.
-However, there are some portable digital recorders that can record four, six or eight individual tracks of audio simultaneously.
+However, there are some portable digital recorders that can record four, six, eight or more individual tracks of audio simultaneously.